plausible/docs/docs/trial-to-paid.md

 <img alt="Choose your payment method" src={useBaseUrl('img/payment-method.png')} />

 Fill in your card details and click on the "**Subscribe Now**" button to subscribe to a paid subscription.
 Your subscription will start right away.
+Your subscription will be renewed automatically and you can change or cancel your plan at any time.

 <img alt="Fill in your payment details" src={useBaseUrl('img/subscribe-now.png')} />